Dwire/jsdom-toy-tale/README.md

 # Toy Tale

+- optimistic vs pesimistic
+- How to get page not to refresh when increasing likes
+- go over how to use patch for likes

+- change global variable using the last .then()

 You've got a friend in need!
 Your friend Andy recently misplaced all their toys!
 Help Andy recover their toys and get the toys back in the toy collection.